Barsha-Rani-Sahu/Tic-Tac-Toe-Game/README.md

-🎮 Tic Tac Toe Game
+🎮 Tic Tac Toe Game <br>
 I developed a Tic Tac Toe Game using HTML, CSS, and JavaScript.
 This classic two-player game allows users to play X and O in a 3×3 grid with interactive and responsive gameplay. 🚀

-✨ Features
+✨ Features <br>
-✅ Two-Player Mode – Play with a friend on the same device.
+✅ Two-Player Mode – Play with a friend on the same device. <br>
-✅ Dynamic Game Board – Real-time updates with smooth UI interactions.
+✅ Dynamic Game Board – Real-time updates with smooth UI interactions. <br>
-✅ Win Detection – Highlights the winning combination.
+✅ Win Detection – Highlights the winning combination. <br>
-✅ Restart Option – Reset the game anytime with a click.
+✅ Restart Option – Reset the game anytime with a click. <br>
-✅ Responsive Design – Works on desktops, tablets, and mobile devices.
+✅ Responsive Design – Works on desktops, tablets, and mobile devices. <br>

-🛠 Technologies Used
+🛠 Technologies Used <br>
-🔹 HTML – Structuring the game board.
+🔹 HTML – Structuring the game board. <br>
-🔹 CSS – Styling for a modern and interactive UI.
+🔹 CSS – Styling for a modern and interactive UI. <br>
-🔹 JavaScript – Game logic, event handling, and result detection.
+🔹 JavaScript – Game logic, event handling, and result detection. <br>